mindspore-ai/docs/docs/mindspore/source_en/faq/distributed_parallel.md

 <br/>

-<font size=3>**Q：Single-machine multi-card training can be successful, but after expanding the script to multi-machine multi-card, other hosts prompt all kinds of errors:**</font>
+## Q：Single-machine multi-card training can be successful, but after expanding the script to multi-machine multi-card, other hosts prompt all kinds of errors:

 There are various types of errors reported.
 Here are a few typical ones: